mguennewigmoenert/mguennewigmoenert.github.io/content/publication/jmp/index.md

 ---
-title: 'Public housing design, racial sorting and welfare: Evidence from New York City public housing 1930-2010'
+title: 'Housing prices, costs and policy: the housing supply equation in Ireland since 1970'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-#  - Robert Ford
+  - Ronan C. Lyons

 # Author notes (optional)
 # author_notes: